 The result dazzled not only passers-by but judges too.
 The effort helped win the Roland Williams award for the best bus at Lathalmond’s Scottish Vintage Bus Museum.

-For specialist advice on coach painting in Dundee and the surrounding areas, contact me to arrange consultation.
+For specialist advice on coach painting in Dundee and the surrounding areas, contact me to discuss how I can help you.